MrThearMan/jwt-email-auth/docs/setup.md

 # Setup

-① Add authentication, login, and token refresh views to urlpatterns.
+① Add authentication, login and refresh views to urlpatterns.

 ```python
 from django.urls import path